ayalac1111/Networking-Courses/25S-CST8371/08-Cloud-Routing/08-Cloud-OSPF-Routing.md

 /routing ospf area add name=backbone area-id=0.0.0.0 instance=ospfU

 # Advertise networks
-routing ospf interface-template add interfaces=ether2 networks=10.100.12.0/24 area=backbone
+routing ospf interface-template add interfaces=ether2 networks=10.U.12.0/24 area=backbone
 ```
 #### **T2 Configuration**
  Mirror the above on T2, using `.2` addresses and router-ID `2.0.0.2`.
 Advertise `10.U.12.0/24` and `10.U.22.0/24` into OSPF.
 ### ✅ Reflection Questions
-1. How can you verify on T1/T2 that you have full mesh adjacency with EDGE?
+1. How can you verify on T1/T2 that you have full adjacency with EDGE?
 2. If the host-only link between T1 & T2 goes down, what happens to OSPF peering?

 ---